 Aurora Prize for Writing 2019

 The Aurora Writing Prize is an international competition run by Writing East Midlands.
-The prize was first awarded in 2016, and this year we are thrilled to be working in partnership with The Society of Authors and Lincoln Book Festival.
+The prize was first awarded in 2016, and this year we worked in partnership with The Society of Authors and Lincoln Book Festival.

 In 2019, the prize was awarded to outstanding new writing in two categories, short fiction (of up to 2,000 words) and poetry (of up to 60 lines), with 1st, 2nd and 3rd place prizes in both categories.